charlielee206/Yet_Another_Arduino_Bomb_Diffusal_Game/Whos_On_First/README.md

 It contains the english alphabet, numbers, and the cjk characters used in this example. </br>
 If you want custom characters, you will have to generate and include your own font file.
 I recommend you check out the [u8g2 Unifont Helper](https://stncrn.github.io/u8g2-unifont-helper/) and [its Github Page](https://github.com/stncrn/u8g2-unifont-helper) on more info on how to create your own file.

+## How to add your own text labels
+The array `DisplayList` contains all of the words that can be displayed on the main screen.
+Edit this to change what gets displayed on the main screen on step 1.</br>
+The array `WordList` contains all of the words that can be displayed on the buttons.
+Edit this to change what gets displayed on the buttons on step 1 and 2.</br>
+The array `Sequence` is a n by n array, where n being the number of words in the array `WordList`.
+It is a random, non-repeating sequence of numbers between 1 ~ n, and it corresponds to the order of buttons that should be pressed in step 2.</br>